isomorphic-software/smartclient-docs/classes/Callbacks.md

 ## Method: Callbacks.RPCQueueCallback

 ### Description
-Callback to fire when a queue of requests sent via [RPCManager.sendQueue](RPCManager.md#classmethod-rpcmanagersendqueue) returns.
+Callback to fire when a queue of requests sent via {@link com.smartgwt.client.rpc.RPCManager#sendQueue(RPCQueueCallback)} returns.

 Note that the Array of RPCResponses passed to this callback will actually be DSResponse objects for any requests that were actually DSRequests.